Low blood pressure or hypotension is something many people suffer from nowadays.

 Low blood pressure symptoms

-Some of the symptoms for low blood pressure include the following:
+Some of the symptoms of low blood pressure include the following:

 - Dizziness and lightheadedness